thisiscmt/did-i-hike-that/README.md

 # Did I Hike That?

-## A handy tracker for the trails you've travelled

 This web application provides a nice way to record hikes you've taken.
 It was born out of a desire by my spouse and I to answer questions like, 'When was the last time we did this trail?' or, 'What was the weather like around this time in prior years?'.